 In exchange for easing your sinus problems, all this plant needs in return is semi-shade and weekly watering.

 You don’t need to conquer any arachnophobia in order to purchase this plant.

-The spider plant, with its long, hanging green leaves, is considered by NASA as the best plant when it comes to keeping the air clean.
-In fact, it removes up to 90% of harsh and potentially cancer-causing chemicals such as formaldehyde and benzene – commonly found in a number of household products- from the air.
+The spider plant, with its long, hanging green leaves, is considered by NASA to be the best plant when it comes to keeping the air clean.
+In fact, it removes up to 90% of harsh and potentially cancer-causing chemicals such as formaldehyde and benzene – commonly found in a number of household products – from the air.

 The spider also helps in sustaining oxygen levels.
-Keep this these houseplants’ soil moist to ensure that it, as well as the other plants mentioned above, keeps you from counting sheep.
+Keep these houseplants’ soil moist to ensure that they, as well as the other plants mentioned above, keep you from counting sheep.

 Bottom line on sleep and houseplants

 While green life and houseplants in your home will certainly have a positive effect on your quality of sleep, there are various other natural tips you can try to ensure you enjoy good z’s.
-Click here to find out which things are keeping you from doing just this.
+Click here to find out which things keep you from doing just this.